 “The Davidson fellowship recognizes and rewards young students for exceptional talent,” Kantrowitz said.
 “It is truly based on merit.”

 Kantrowitz suggests students and parents research other organizations like this one for scholarships and grants.
 “Some target their funding at low-income students to eliminate money as a barrier to enrolling and graduating from college,” he said.
 “Others award scholarships to the most talented students so that they can continue to excel.”

 “Don’t dismiss the small scholarships,” Kantrowitz said.
 “They can add up.”

-Here’s a few to consider: The $500 Klingon Language Institute’s Kor Memorial Scholarship encourages language study; the $500 Mycological Society of America graduate fellowship supports students studying spores, mold and fungus; and the Youth Leaderships Award ($500 to $1,000 prizes) from Students for Organ Donation honors students who are committed to raising awareness of organ donation.
+Here’s one to consider: The $500 Klingon Language Institute’s Kor Memorial Scholarship encourages language study; the $500 Mycological Society of America graduate fellowship supports students studying spores, mold and fungus.

 “Every dollar you win in a scholarship is a dollar you or your family do not have to pay out of your own pocket,” Kantrowitz said.
 “It is a dollar less that needs to be borrowed.
 Because the pay out is small, fewer people apply for them.
 This increases your chances for other scholarships, and it can help you get the big one.
 It adds a line to your resume and is a vote of confidence.”

 5. Big Scholarships

 The big prize competitions for college cash are highly competitive, but the potential is huge!

 “I like the Intel Science Talent Search and Siemens Competition because they offer a big reward (top prize of $100,000) based on the student’s promise and potential as a future researcher in STEM fields,” Kantrowitz said.
 “Many of the winning students have performed amazingly good quality research, better than many graduate students.”